talkohavy/guides/docs/programming/terminal-god/vi.md

 ## 2. Editing

 - `dd` – Deletes (cut) the current line
+- `ndd` – Deletes n lines (e.g., `10dd` deletes 10 lines from the current line downward)
+- `dG` – Deletes from the current line to the end of the file
+- `dgg` – Deletes from the current line to the beginning of the file
+- **Visual Mode**: Press `V` to enter visual line mode, then use the arrow keys to select multiple lines, then press `d` to delete them
 - `Shift + c` – Deletes everything to rhe right, and puts you in insert mode
 - `u` – Undo last change
 - `Ctrl + r` – Redo last change